Frequently Asked Questions

 The phrase zero-time engine is very misleading and implies that you are getting an engine with parts that don’t have any hours on them.
 Most people would think if their engine was “zero-timed” by the engine manufacturer, the parts were never operated before.
 This is untrue.
 A factory “zero-time” engine with a new logbook can have an unknown operating history with thousands of hours on the majority of parts.
 Due to the FARs, the manufacturers are allowed to use parts that have unknown operating history, install them in a factory-remanufactured engine, and call it “zero-time”.
 This only applies to the original engine manufacturer and may not be represented by field overhaulers.
 When we overhaul your engine, you know the exact time on the major components and you don’t wind up with an unknown operating history engine.
 The total time is entered in the logbook and is signed off as “zero since major overhaul”.

-Can I fly my airplane to your shop?
+Can I fly my airplane to a nearby shop?

 Can my mechanic install my overhauled engine?

 Yes, you can have your mechanic install the engine, but be sure that he is well briefed on the manufacturer’s installation instructions and has all the proper equipment.
 Initial engine run-in is critical, and we recommend that your mechanic contact us prior to first-start of the engine.